 I’d definitely recommend installing RetroArch and getting to grips with using it to install “cores”

-in RetroArch land, a "core" is an emulator
+in RetroArch land, a

 and I would use Arc Browser to launch ROMs with those cores.
 One of the bonuses of using Arc Browser is that it’s (essentially) a launcher, too - so you can boot directly into it, if you set it as your default launcher.